Prince Charles Alexander of Lorraine: Early life

 Charles was the son of Leopold, Duke of Lorraine, and Élisabeth Charlotte d'Orléans.
 When his elder brother Francis III, Duke of Lorraine, married the Archduchess Maria Theresa, daughter of Emperor Charles VI, Charles Alexander entered the Imperial service in 1737.

-When his brother Francis traded the duchy to the ex-Polish king Stanisław Leszczyński in exchange for the Grand Duchy of Tuscany as one of the terms ending the War of the Polish Succession in November 1738, the ducal title to Lorraine and Bar passed beyond Charles to King Louis XV of France upon Leszczynski's death in 1766, though Francis and his successors retained the right to style themselves as dukes of Lorraine and Bar.
+When his brother Francis traded the Duchy of Lorraine to the ex-Polish king Stanisław Leszczyński in exchange for the Grand Duchy of Tuscany as one of the terms ending the War of the Polish Succession in November 1738, the ducal title to Lorraine and Bar passed beyond Charles to King Louis XV of France upon Leszczynski's death in 1766, though Francis and his successors retained the right to style themselves as dukes of Lorraine and Bar.

 On 7 January 1744 he married Maria Theresa's only sister, Archduchess Maria Anna of Austria, thus making him doubly Maria Theresa's brother-in-law.
-The couple were jointly made Governors of the Austrian Netherlands.
+The couple were jointly made Governors of the Austrian Netherlands (now Belgium).

 Although Maria Anna died later the same year after marriage, Charles' popularity and lack of clear replacement allowed him to continue as governor and de facto sovereign until his own death in 1780.
 Charles also became Grand Master of the Teutonic Order in 1761.

 During the War of the Austrian Succession, he was one of the principal Austrian military commanders.
 He was most notable for his defeats by better trained and superior forces under Frederick the Great.
 At the Battle of Chotusitz in 1742, his forces lost the battle but were able to inflict greater loss of life and retreat in good order.
 However, he lost more decisively to Frederick at the Battle of Hohenfriedberg and the Battle of Soor in 1745.
 He was also defeated by Maurice de Saxe at the Battle of Rocoux in 1746.

 Seven Years' War

 Despite his record of defeats, he was able to retain his position.
 He was able to attain command ahead of the more popular Marshal Browne because of the support of his brother who had significant influence over military appointments.
-During Austria's Third Silesian War against Prussia (part of the wider Seven Years' War), he commanded the army of the Roman-German Emperor at the Battle of Prague, where he was again defeated by Frederick the Great, king of Prussia, but was able to inflict heavy casualties on the larger Prussian forces.
+During Austria's Third Silesian War against Prussia (part of the wider Seven Years' War), he commanded the Imperial Army at the Battle of Prague, where he was again defeated by Frederick the Great, king in Prussia, but was able to inflict heavy casualties on the larger Prussian forces.
 He subsequently defeated a much smaller Prussian army in 1757 at the Battle of Breslau before being completely routed by Frederick the Great at the Battle of Leuthen, which is considered one of Frederick's most brilliant victories.
 During the battle, he was commander of the Imperial Army as appointed by Maria Theresa.